opengauss-mirror/docs/content/en/docs/Developerguide/alter-sequence.md

 ## Precautions<a name="en-us_topic_0283137303_en-us_topic_0237122071_en-us_topic_0062358310_sfccb497f01564edb804ecee58fe2698c"></a>

--   Only the sequence owner or a user granted with the ALTER permission can run the  **ALTER SEQUENCE**  command.
+-   Only the owner of a sequence, a user granted the ALTER permission on a sequence, or a user granted the ALTER ANY SEQUENCE permission on a sequence can run the **ALTER SEQUENCE** command.
 The system administrator has this permission by default.
 To modify a sequence owner, you must be the sequence owner or system administrator and a member of the new owner role.
 -   In the current version, you can modify only the owner, owning column, and maximum value.
 To modify other parameters, delete the sequence and create it again.
 Then, use the  **Setval**  function to restore parameter values.
 -   **ALTER SEQUENCE MAXVALUE**  cannot be used in transactions, functions, and stored procedures.
 -   After the maximum value of a sequence is changed, the cache of the sequence in all sessions is cleared.